davisjustinw/cooktree/dev_log.md

     * Step list
     * History gutter with makes

+* move titles to Navbar
+* click on step to convert to step form

 * credentials added on sign up? use across board?
 * changed fields move to connection (alias)?